-I personally believe that we are all born inherently good and connected to our innate intelligence which is love-based.
+I believe that we are all born inherently good and connected to our innate intelligence which is love-based.
 Those who seem “bad” have more pain to heal, toxins and stressors to process, and vital needs to meet.
-We have good intentions yet we are often thwarted by our internal suffering, our fears, and negative reactions.
-Every interaction is an opportunity to nurture, heal and grow.
-Take wonderful care of yourself as the world needs you. ❤ Debra
+We often have good intentions, yet we are unconsciously thwarted by our internal suffering, unprocessed toxins, our fears, and negative reactions.
+Every interaction is an opportunity to nurture, heal, and grow.

 Positive Reframe shares resources with the intent of the positive progression of informed decision making related to issues associated with emotional, relational, physical and spiritual wellness.
 While I share personal and professional perspectives, my writings reflect my personal opinion and not intended to substitute professional advice, diagnosis, and treatment.
-The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention.
-Thus the content shared on this page is for informational purposes only.
-To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers, engaging in respectful dialogue with friends and family as well as seek referrals from a trusted source for professional counseling.
-I am a Licensed Marriage and Family Therapy in the state Illinois, USA
+The online medium does not lend itself to the level of detail and rapport building required for thorough assessment and therapeutic intervention thus the content shared on this page is for informational purposes only.
+To make well-informed decisions that best meet your family’s unique needs, I highly recommend exploring and researching available options, consulting primary health care providers, as well as seek referrals from a trusted source for professional counseling.
+I am a Licensed Marriage and Family Therapy in the state of Illinois, USA

 3 thoughts on “Five steps to a Positive Reframe”